hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

  * If TUI can be used to create text intefaces like these via telnet, just lets advertise this on this [Reddit group](https://www.reddit.com/r/bbs/) and other sites and the voice will sphread.
 Just to understand how the passion is reburning, here is a [list with over 2.000 online BBSes](https://www.ipingthereforeiam.com/bbs/?step=location&all=0), here is [another more graphical one](https://www.telnetbbsguide.com/bbs/list/detail/).
 And at the end an [nice blog](https://bytecellar.com/bbsing/) full of links about the topic!

 [11:25:15](#EqhW0_KAZQedFRmpr8_o40FDcIlH2b_SQiIuaB4WURo) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@pekr:matrix.org> Looks like a ZX Spectrum screen loading data Ì†ΩÌπÇ
+> <@pekr:matrix.org> Looks like a ZX Spectrum screen loading data üôÇ

 It is an ANSI interface